openhab/openhab-docs/_addons_bindings/zwave/doc/sensative/stripsdrip700_0_0.md

 | 27 | Temperature hysteresis for temperature alarms | Triggers alarm clear reports (See parameters 7&8).
 Input value converted to one decimal place. |
 |  | Wakeup Interval | Sets the interval at which the device will accept commands from the controller |
 |  | Wakeup Node | Sets the node ID of the device to receive the wakeup notifications |

-### Parameter 0: DELETE ME

-Should be performed when Drip is mounted correctly and absolutely dry to calibrate the "zero-level".
-A MultiLevel Sensor Report with the Moisture value is sent after the calibration is performed.
-Should be performed when Drip is mounted correctly and absolutely dry to calibrate the "zero-level".
-A MultiLevel Sensor Report with the Moisture value is sent after the calibration is performed.

-0: Device resets to this value after performing capacitance calibration and sends a report with value 0 to the gateway (as recommended by Z-Wave Specifications.)

-1: Perform Calibration
-Values in the range 0 to 1 may be set.

-The manufacturer defined default value is ```0```.

-This parameter has the configuration ID ```config_0_1``` and is of type ```INTEGER```.

 ### Parameter 2: LED alarm event reporting